 There is a lot of great marketing out there with

 An example of figuring out if a food is healthy for you or not is to look for labels such as organic certified and non-GMO.
 The extra tip to truly knowing what you are putting into your body is quite simple.
-Even a healthy sandwich is good enough, you can find some at the restaurant by Jimmy John Owner.

 What do you need to do?
 Read the ingredients.